openearth/rws-bathymetry/index.md

   <a href="assets/images/results-2019.png">
   <img class="doublefig" src="assets/images/results-2019.png" alt="hi"  class="inline" width="48%"/></a>
 </div>
 <span style="font-size:10pt">**a)** Results using the previous version of the SDB algorithm (CIP2018).
 It uses four years of data (2013-2018) and the green band only. **b)** Results using the new version of the SDB algorithm (CIP2019).
-Uses two years of data (2015-2017) and red, green, blue band.
-The image is computed as a composite of water depth images estimated using visible bands separately.</span>
+Uses two years of data (2015-2017) and red, green, blue band The image is computed as a composite of water depth images estimated using visible bands separately.</span>

 ### [](#spectral)Spectral Signatures of Intertidal and Subtidal Coastal Zones

 Sampling of Sentinel-2 images between 2016-2019 was done for selected regions along the Dutch coastline to understand the effects of depth, sediments, and seabed type on the optical spectral signature.
-For all available cloud-free images (981 total) during this time, 200 points were sampled within deep and intertidal zones, as pictured in the figure below.
-This gives a broad range of statistics and preparation for applying machine learning models to derive depth.
+For all available cloud-free images (981 total) during this time, 200 points were randomly sampled within deep and intertidal zones, as pictured in the figure below.
+This was to study the effects of the depth on the spectral signature across all bands.
+This also gives us a broad range of statistics in preparation for applying machine learning models to derive depth.

 <div id="images">
   <a href="assets/images/deep_intertidal_zones.png">